Dee9975/beauty_of_space/README.md

 ## Getting Started

-To use the app you must first create a `.env` file that contains a `KEY` field
+To use the app you must first create a `.env` file in the root of the project that contains a `KEY` field

 ```
 KEY=[YOUR_KEY_HERE]